0xjac/master-thesis/chapters/09-future-research.md

 ## Assistance For ERC777 Token Designers

 The ERC777 token standard is more complex than the ERC20 standard and we plan on working with the first token designers to make sure the understand the standard correctly and release compliant implementations.

+## ERC777 Website

+Both promotion and assistance of the ERC777 standard can use a website as support.
+Having an official website for the standard allows to publish concise information and advice regarding the standard.
+It allows us to educate people and provide examples of implementations and is a place where the community can easily reach out to us.
+Previous standards such as ERC721 also followed this path and provide \url{http://erc721.org}, an official website to promote and inform about the ERC 721 standard.

+## Other Tools

+As mentionned in section \ref{the-state-of-tooling}, many tools are lacking or incomplete.
+Contributing further to the `solcpiler` project, creating a gas analysis tool and a documentation generating tool are all interesting future project which can help make ERC777 more accessible and easier to understand.
+Those tools are another opportunity to give back to the community as well and can help both us and everyone else have a better experience when building any project in the Ethereum system.